Cjreynol/pypaint/README.md

 for a connection in the background.

 ![Peer connection](https://user-images.githubusercontent.com/4585721/40455657-9ebd89f0-5eb3-11e8-9d9a-59d0cb5a2af6.png "Peer connection")
-Enter the host port and their ip address then hit the "Connect" button.
+Enter the host port and ip address in the other client then hit the "Connect" button.

 ![Paint window](https://user-images.githubusercontent.com/4585721/40455658-9ecc88b0-5eb3-11e8-8d44-7a06b71e38d7.png "Paint window")
-Then both setup windows will become paint windows, and drawing in one will be mirrored in the others.
+Both setup windows will become paint windows, and drawings in one client will show in the other.

 ### Known Bug

 On Windows, Tkinter has a bug in its circle drawing that leaves artifacts on the canvas when the mouse motion event is moving left.
-This persists even when the canvas is cleared but does clear when dragging another shape over the area.
+This persists even when the canvas is cleared, but dragging over it(like with an oval or rect) does remove them from the canvas.